cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 ## Synopsis

+TODO

+The ICS-04 requires the ICS-02, the ICS-24 and the packet data strcuture including the multi-data packet as defined in [here](packet-data).
-The ICS-04 defines the mechanism to bidirectionally set up clients for each pair of communicating chains with specific Identifiers to establish the ground truth for the secure packet delivery, the packet data strcuture including the multi-data packet, the packet-flow semantics, the mechanisms to route the verification to the underlying clients, and how to route packets to their specific IBC applications.
+It defines the mechanism to register the IBC version 2 protocol channels, pairing up the clients for each pair of communicating chains with specific Identifiers to establish the ground truth for the secure packet delivery, the packet-flow semantics, the mechanisms to route the verification to the underlying clients, and how to route packets to their specific IBC applications.

 ### Motivation

+TODO

 The interblockchain communication protocol uses a cross-chain message passing model.
 IBC *packets* are relayed from one blockchain to the other by external relayer processes.
 Chain `A` and chain `B` confirm new blocks independently, and packets from one chain to the other may be delayed, censored, or re-ordered arbitrarily.
 Packets are visible to relayers and can be read from a blockchain by any relayer process and submitted to any other blockchain.